 Your old pillow still looks fine, in that it still looks like a pillow.
 But if you think the pillow you got as a wedding present 10 years ago is in the same condition as it was back then, think again.

 Pillows—even high-quality ones—lose their shape after a few years of daily use and no longer properly support your head and neck while you sleep.

-What’s more, they also accumulate a lot of yucky germs that you don’t want to have near your face for eight hours straight.
-So, exactly how long do pillows last and how often should you replace yours?
+What’s more, they also accumulate a lot of yucky germs you don’t want to have near your face for eight hours straight.
+So exactly how long do pillows last and how often should you replace yours?
 Here’s what you need to know.

-How long do pillows last?
+How long should your pillow last?

 But if you pay attention, you’ll know, as in most cases your pillow will “tell” you it’s time to retire it.

 You wake up with neck pain